AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.3/ex5.md

 ![AT](./images/atdest7.png)

-In the list of available segmennts, select the segment you created in [Exercise 6.1 Create a segment](./ex1.md), which is named `--demoProfileLdap-- - Interest in PROTEUS FITNESS JACKSHIRT`.
+In the list of available segmennts, select the segment you created in [Exercise 6.1 Create a segment](./ex1.md), which is named `--aepUserLdap-- - Interest in PROTEUS FITNESS JACKSHIRT`.
 Then, click **Next**.

 ![AT](./images/atdest8.png)